-We estimate that we will receive net proceeds of approximately \$400.7 million from our sale of 37,333,333 shares of our common stock in this offering at a public offering price of \$11.25 per share, after deducting the underwriting discount and commissions and offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that we will receive net proceeds of approximately \$460.8 million, after deducting the underwriting discount and commissions and offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$ million from our sale of shares of our common stock in this offering at an assumed public offering price of \$ per share (which was the last reported sale price on , 2008), after deducting the underwriting discount and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that we will receive net proceeds of approximately \$ million, after deducting the underwriting discount and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the public offering price per share (assuming no change in the number of shares offered) would result in a corresponding increase or decrease in net proceeds of \$ million.
+Separately, a 10% increase or decrease in the number of shares of our common stock sold in this offering, assuming a public offering price of \$ , would result in a corresponding increase or decrease in net proceeds of \$ million.